patriklts/CompilerTermProject/ReadMe.md

 # Syntax Analyzer

-This script reads a text file and stores each word in an array.
-It then prints the array to the console.
+This Python program is a syntax analyzer that reads an input file containing tokens and then uses a stack-based parsing algorithm to create a parse tree, validating the syntax according to predefined grammar rules.

 ## Prerequisites